FAFSA and the CSS Profile: What are they and how do they work?

 Like the FAFSA, the CSS Profile asks for a family’s financial data, though there are important differences:

-• Asset calculations: The CSS Profile counts a greater percentage of a family’s assets than the FAFSA in calculating what parents will be expected to pay for college.
+• Asset calculations: The CSS Profile includes more of a family’s assets than the FAFSA in calculating what parents will be expected to pay for college.
 For example, the CSS Profile counts the following assets:

 • The value of a family’s primary residence